 Inclusive leadership promotes inclusion.
 Inclusive leadership positively affects feelings of inclusion of employees of diverse backgrounds.
 Leadership is an essential success factor in developing an inclusive workplace.
 Leaders need to be aware of this.

 Whilst polices are essential for inclusion in the workplace there is a lot more to developing genuine inclusion in the workplace.
 These six pointers form a useful frame of reference thinking about or trying to develop greater inclusion in the workplace.
-In particular focussing on what creates a sense or feeling of inclusion rather than some of the more sterile organisational attempts of ticking the inclusion box can make a huge difference in actually achieving a deeper execution of inclusion whilst also focusing on performance.
+In particular focusing on what creates a sense or feeling of inclusion rather than some of the more sterile organisational attempts of ticking the inclusion box can make a huge difference in actually achieving a deeper execution of inclusion whilst also focusing on performance.

 Be impressively well informed